-Q19: How are Conflicts of Interest handled in NoDD programs?

-- A19: If you are a PI (or Science PI) on a pending proposal to Program X, you cannot serve as a panel member for the same program.
+- Q19: How are Conflicts of Interest handled in NoDD programs? - A19: If you are a PI (or Science PI) on a pending proposal to Program X, you cannot serve as a panel member for the same program.
 Once a final decision has been made on your proposal, you can again serve on panels for this program after the passage of a period of time known as a "conflict avoidance" period.
-Conflicts for Co-Is on pending proposals will be handled as they are for programs with due dates and in accordance with NASA policy. - Q20: Could you be a member of a panel for a different call if you have a proposal under consideration elsewhere?
+Conflicts for Co-Is on pending proposals will be handled as they are for programs with due dates and in accordance with NASA policy.
+Furthermore, while the specific requirements depend on the program and program-specific limitations, please do not agree to review if you are planning to submit within 4 months of the panel review date. - Q20: Could you be a member of a panel for a different call if you have a proposal under consideration elsewhere?
 Does the moratorium period on submission after panel service only apply to that program or all programs? - A20: Each program will have its own panel(s); you may serve on the panel for any program to which you do not have a proposal currently under consideration.
 The "conflict avoidance"